Which Scandinavian languages should I learn?

 Since they share many similar aspects, the learning process is more comfortable.
 This is one of the main reasons they learn English without trouble.

-They watch many English TV shows and movies from America, whereas French, German, or Italian dub almost everything from American English into their native language.
+They watch many English-language TV shows and movies from America, whereas French, German, and Italian dubs almost everything from American English into their native languages.

 2. Not very popular beyond North Central Europe